Code-Institute-Submissions/savasana_yoga/README.md

 3. To help understand how to filter blog posts, I credit the following post on StackOverflow, which can be seen [here](https://stackoverflow.com/questions/23928866/only-show-the-latest-3-posts-in-django).
 The content in the link is different from the code I used, but this was used as a reference and a starting point to get the desired results.

-4. To help in creating the footer for the website, I referenced this article on css-tricks, which can be viewed [here](https://css-tricks.com/couple-takes-sticky-footer/)
+4. To help in creating the footer for the website, I referenced this article on CSS-tricks, which can be viewed [here](https://css-tricks.com/couple-takes-sticky-footer/)

 5. To help in implementing validators for the Product Model, I referenced Django's official documentation, which can be seen [here](https://docs.djangoproject.com/en/3.2/ref/validators/#maxvaluevalidator)